ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

   {{AUTHFA-attr}}.

-  Because file access authorization can be controlled by the POSIX-related authorization attributed decribed in {{ATTR-posix}} and by ACL-related attributes described in {{ATTR-aclr}}, there is an introduction to how these relate in {{AUTHFA-two}} followed by discussion of the semantics of the two kinds of supported ACLs in
+  Because file access authorization can be controlled by the POSIX-related authorization attributed described in {{ATTR-posix}} and by ACL-related attributes described in {{ATTR-aclr}}, there is an introduction to how these relate in {{AUTHFA-two}} followed by discussion of the semantics of the two kinds of supported ACLs in